Игры пешком

 This was in the 90s, so it usually started like this:

-- You will have a tight short dress all made of turquoise and pink sequins with an open back and one sleeve.
+- You will have a tight short dress made of turquoise and pink sequins with an open back and one sleeve.

--You will have a golden dress with a two-meter train and embroidered with precious stones.
+- You will have a golden dress with a two-meter train and embroidered with precious stones.

-The presenter had a difficult choice...
+The presenter faced a difficult choice...

 The comment will be published after approval by the moderator